-If your war memorial is located on council-owned or managed property, or is listed as a local heritage item, you must consult with council prior to applying to the CWMF.
-Your local council's heritage advisor may be able to provide heritage advice in these instances.
+If your war memorial is located on council-owned or managed property, is listed as a local heritage item, or adjoins public property (such as a footpath), you must consult with council prior to applying to the CWMF.
+Your local council's heritage advisor may be able to provide written heritage advice in these instances.